Business.gov.nl

 Reduce your wage costs with subsidies and allowances

-You can receive allowances or subsidies for some employees, which lower your wage costs.
-For example, if you hire an unemployed person aged 56 and over.
+You can get allowances or subsidies for some employees.
+This will reduce your wage costs.
+For example, when you take on someone who falls under the Participation Act.
 Read more about the various subsidies and allowances.

-Receive a wage cost advantage (LKV) via the payroll tax return
+Receive a labour cost advantage (LKV) via the payroll tax return

-If you hire someone on benefits, you may receive 1 or more wage cost benefits (loonkostenvoordeel, LKV).
+If you hire someone on benefits, you may receive 1 or more labour costs compensation (loonkostenvoordeel, LKV).
 The amount of the LKV varies and depends on the target group.
 There are 4 target groups:

 • older employees (56 years and older)